Svehla/typed-env-parser/readme.md

 )
 ```

-### nodejs specific module: `typed-env-parser`
+### Node.js specific module: `typed-env-parser`

-this modules includes only parsers valid in the nodejs environment
+this modules includes only parsers valid in the Node.js environment

 ```typescript
 import { getEnvFromFileParser } from 'typed-env-parser'